 Where you have provided us with your consent previously but do not wish to be contacted by us about our work, events, services and/or activities in the future, please let us know by email at email@example.com.
-You can opt out of receiving emails from the Foundation at any time by clicking the “unsubscribe” link at the bottom of our emails.
+You can opt out of receiving emails from us at any time by clicking the “unsubscribe” link at the bottom of our emails.

 We do not share, sell or rent your personal information to third parties for marketing purposes.
 However, in general we may disclose your personal information to selected third parties in order to achieve the purposes set out in this Statement.

 These parties may include (but are not limited to):

 • suppliers and sub-contractors for the performance of any contract we enter into with them, for example IT service providers such as software developers or cloud storage providers;

 • funding bodies with which we work;

 • professional service providers such as accountants and lawyers;

 • parties assisting us with research to monitor the impact/effectiveness of our services; and

 In particular, we reserve the right to disclose your personal information to third parties: